 Interference Effect: When Cardio Kills Strength Gains

 Every tactical athlete needs both strength and endurance.
 That's not a performance preference, it's an operational requirement.
-The problem is the interference effect: at sufficient endurance volumes, training for both strength and endurance simultaneously produces less of each than training for either alone.
-Research dating back to Hickson's foundational 1980 study consistently shows strength gains dropping 30–40% when concurrent endurance volume is high.
+The interference effect is the reason that combination is harder than it looks: at sufficient endurance volumes, training for both simultaneously can produce less of each than training for either alone.

 Understanding exactly when and how interference occurs is what separates genuinely hybrid athletes from compromised ones, and it's exactly what CF-ONE hybrid programs are built around.
 The principles below come from current concurrent-training research and from what we see in tactical athletes managing this tradeoff in real training blocks.